SpeckyYT/SpeckyBot/.idea/README.md

 Did you ever want to get your message into an embed?
 Well, now you can with ease!
 Just type `:EMB:` in your message, and it will be converted into and embed!

+### Music Commands

+Dont you like chatting with people and showing your music to them via Discord?
+Well guess what!
+Speckybot can help you with that!

 ## Any commands to try out?

 SpeckyBot has to date, more than 150 commands.